A complete derived invariant and silting theory for graded gentle algebras: Existence of silting objects in

-We have seen in Proposition \ref{Prop:derivedequivalentclassofAn} that all the algebras of the form $A^{(1)}$ with $a_1=1=b_1$ are necessarily derived equivalent.
-Since the existence of silting objects is invariant under derived equivalence, Theorem \ref{Thm:existence_of_silting} yields that among the derived equivalent classes of homologically smooth and proper graded gentle algebras, there is only one class corresponding to the form $A^{(1)}$ with $a_1=1=b_1$ whose perfect derived category does not admit silting objects.
+\begin{Rem} We have seen in Proposition \ref{prop:derivedinvariantstandard} that all the algebras of the form $(1;1;0)$ with $a_1=0=b_1$ are derived equivalent.
+Since the existence of silting objects is invariant under derived equivalence, Corollary \ref{Cor:existence_of_silting} yields that among the derived equivalence classes of homologically smooth and proper graded gentle algebras, there is only one class, namely the one corresponding to algebras of the form $(1;1;0)$ with $a_1=0=b_1$, whose perfect derived category does not admit silting objects. \end{Rem}